Jump to top menu Jump to main menu Jump to content

 Lynch syndrome

-Lynch syndrome is the most common hereditary predisposition to colorectal cancer (CRC).
-It is caused by mutations in DNA repair (mismatch repair/MMR) genes.
-Carriers of a MMR mutation are at high risk of up to 70% of developing CRC or other cancers.
-Surveillance of Lynch syndrome carriers largely decreases their risk of developing cancer.
-Our research focuses on improving the diagnostics and surveillance for Lynch syndrome.
-An overview can be obtained from the doctoral theses from our group:
+Lynch syndrome (LS) is the most common hereditary predisposition to colorectal cancer (CRC).
+It is caused by germline pathogenic variants (PV) in DNA mismatch repair (MMR) genes or deletion of the 3’end of EPCAM.
+Carriers of an MMR PV are at high lifetime risk of up to about 60% of developing CRC, compared to about 5% in the general population.
+Also, there is a risk of other cancers especially endometrial cancer in female PV carriers.
+Surveillance of Lynch syndrome carrierslargely decreases their risk of developing cancer.
+Our research focuses on improving the detectionof Land prevention of LS associated tumors.
+An overview can be obtained from the doctoral theses from our group for which you find the links below.

 Towards improved detection and management of Lynch Syndrome